What is carbon monoxide?

 How can you protect yourself from carbon monoxide?

-After an emergency or power outage, be sure to remember these steps so you don't risk your family’s health.
-Too many people are poisoned by CO after bad weather emergencies, like snowstorms and hurricanes.
-You may need to seek shelter elsewhere until the electricity is back.
+After an emergency or power outage, be sure to remember these steps so you don't risk your family's health.

 - Make sure all appliances work and are fully vented.